Topic (Sticky) Resto 90 PvE healing guide (v5.4)

 • Intellect – Base stat (primary stats can’t be reforged) – Increases your spell power.
 This is your primary stat on gear.
 You no longer get any effect on your mana pool size or mana regen from INT.
 However, INT is important enough that higher ilevel pieces are almost always worth picking up, regardless of the secondary stats.

 • Spirit – (secondary stat can be reforged) – Increases your mana regen.
 When you choose the resto talent tree, you gain more passive regen from spirit while “in combat”.
-This is the most important secondary stat and you should favor this over other stats until you can get your
+While Int is still a better stat overall, you will want to pick up enough spirit that you aren’t running OOM before the end of a fight.

 • Haste- (can be reforged) – Makes your cast time spells (ie. regrowth, HT, nourish) cast faster.
 Also makes the time between the ticks of your HOTs faster (You will gain additional HOT ticks with enough haste), and lowers the global cooldown (up to the 1 second).
 You want to gear to important HOT breakpoints (currently 3043).
 In between breakpoints, mastery is better.